 To diagnose your dog, your veterinarian may perform the following:

 - Blood tests: CBC, chemistry panel, and a test to check for antibodies of this bacteria

 Most veterinarians will take the following course of action for your dog:

-Make sure to give your dog the full course of medication and to follow up with your veterinarian.
+Make sure to give your dog the entire course of medication and follow up with your veterinarian.